karma-coin/karmachain/docs/testnet-validator.md

 ## System Requirements
 - The specs posted below are not a hard requirement to run a validator, but are considered best practice.
 - Running a validator is a responsible task.
-Using professional hardware is a must in any way.
+Using professional hardware is a must.
 - The most common way for a beginner to run a validator is on a cloud server running Linux.
 You may choose whatever VPS provider that your prefer.
 As OS it is best to use a recent Debian-based Linux (Debian or Ubuntu).

 ### CPU
 - x86-64 compatible
-- Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen)
+- Intel Ice Lake, or newer (Xeon or Core series).
+AMD Zen3, or newer (EPYC or Ryzen)
 - 4 physical cores @ 3.4GHz
 - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD)
 - Prefer single-threaded performance over higher cores count